sqonk/phext-datakit/docs/api/DataFrame.md

 ```php
 public function oob_region($theshhold, $direction, string $column)
 ```
-Return a new 2-column DataFrame containing both the start and end points where valus for a specific column exceed a given threshold.
+Return a new 2-column DataFrame containing both the start and end points where values for a specific column exceed a given threshold.

 $direction can be `OOB_LOWER`, `OOB_UPPER` or `OOB_ALL` to dertermining if the threshhold is calculated as a minimum boundary, maximum boundary or either.